AntonioDehesa/tilop/README.md

 ### Sources:
 * The Complete 2021 Web Development Bootcamp, by Angela Yu

+## Day 122: Dec 22 2021- Jan 07 2022
+### Today's progress:

+Started and completed the MongoDB section and almost completed the "Putting everything together" section.

+### Sources:
+* The Complete 2021 Web Development Bootcamp, by Angela Yu

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla